auranbuckles/events-in-japan-cli-gem/README.md

 # Tokyo Events

-This gem provides a CLI for users to find out information about upcoming events in Tokyo, including festivals, fashion shows, and food events.
+This gem provides a CLI for users to find out information about upcoming events in Tokyo, including festivals, fashion shows, and food fairs.

 ## Installation